Vatia13/mr/README.md

 Once the application's Docker containers have been started, you can access the application in your web browser at: http://localhost

-On localhost development mode if u want to make some changes into JS files you should run yarn:
+On localhost development mode if u want to make some changes into JS files you should run yarn to install node_modules:

 ```bash
 sail yarn
 ```